Masters by Research in Energy and Infrastructure Law: Career Path

 • To equip students with the knowledge and skills needed to navigate the complex legal and regulatory landscape of the energy and infrastructure sectors

-• To provide students with the opportunity to conduct original research and contribute to the advancement of knowledge in the field of energy and infrastructure law.
+• To provide students with the opportunity to conduct original research and contribute to advancing knowledge in the energy and infrastructure law field.

 Vision: